ankurdhar07/python-note-and-projects/notes/Break And Continue in Python/README.md

 - Stops the loop when i reaches 9.

-2️⃣ For Loop with a List and continue
+2️⃣ For Loop with a List and continue:

 for i in [2, 4, 6, 8, 0]:
     if (i % 2 != 0):